mfatihaktas/convnet-kafka/convnet/README.md

 * Predict the class names for a given array of images.

 ## Implementation
-It is implemented as a sinle-class library.
+It is implemented as a single-class library.

 ## Installation
 Navigate to the root folder, and run the following commands: